xieyuheng/inner/i-also-do-not-have-the-time.md

-# I also do not have time
+# I also do not have the time

 ## [Thesis 1] Fulfilling type system